 Any data or metadata for the files stored in the system is considered an object, or file.
 Files stored on the system cannot exceed 5GB; files larger than 5GB must be segmented prior to storage, but may be concatenated together so that the eventual download may be viewed as a single file.

 File names must be less than 1024 bytes in length after URL encoding.

-The Object Storage interface in the SoftLayer Customer Portal may be through user navigation within the portal once it is accessed.
-Follow the steps below to access the Object Storage interface.
+The Object Storage screen in the SoftLayer Customer Portal may be through user navigation within the portal once it is accessed.
+Follow the steps below to access the Object Storage screen.

 - Dallas 5 (DAL05)

 Object Storage Client Overview